 EIP fees are charged differently according to two types of accounts, bill-by-IP and bill-by-CVM.
-This document introduces how EIP fees are billed for these two account types.
+This document introduces how the EIP fees are billed for the two types of accounts.

 Currently, there are two types of Tencent Cloud accounts: bill-by-IP and bill-by-CVM.
 All Tencent Cloud accounts registered after June 17, 2020 are bill-by-IP accounts.
 The differences between the two types of accounts are as follows:

 For more information on checking your account type, please refer to Checking Your Account Type.

 EIP fees consist of IP resource fees and public network fees.
 Bill-by-CVM and bill-by-IP accounts are billed as follows:

 Bill-by-CVM accounts only incur IP resource fees.
 Public network fees are billed on CVM instances.